David Abioye: Ministry

 While still lecturing at the Polytechnic, he wanted to start a technological firm to solidify his finances.
 However, after meeting David Oyedepo at a Christian Student Fellowship in the 1980s, he decided to pursue ministry full-time After the departure of Oyedepo to Lagos, Abioye became the resident pastor of Garden of Faith, Kaduna, the former national headquarters of the church.
 In 1993, he became a bishop in the church.
 Over the years, he served in various capacities, including as Resident/ Senior Pastor of Living Faith Churches in Kaduna, Durumi and later Goshen, near Abuja, where he pastored blossoming congregations.

 On October 18, 2024, a valedictory service was held for him upon retirement from his pastoral services under the Founder and President of Living Faith Church Worldwide, Bishop David Oyedepo.

-Thereafter, He received the mandate from God to convene the Inter-denominational Hour of Revival, along side the International Leaders and Ministers Conference.
+Thereafter, he received the mandate from God to convene the Inter-denominational Hour of Revival, alongside the International Leaders and Ministers Conference.
 He is also the Global Lead Pastor of a home-based Church, Living Word Conquerors Global Assembly.

 In January 2014, Nigeria’s president, Goodluck Jonathan, attended a service at his church in Abuja.
 In June 2015, the Speaker of the House of Representatives of Nigeria, Yakubu Dogara, attended a Thanksgiving service at his church following his election.